duijf/roastery/README.md

-# `roastery`
+# Roastery

-`roastery` is a framework for effectively working with the Beancount plain text accounting software.
+Roastery is a framework for effectively working with the Beancount plain text accounting software.

 ## Features